loic-simon/comdab/docs/index.rst

       ROOT.tables[...].columns.right_only: "warning",
    }

-Rules can use regular expressions, but two rules *cannot* match the same tables: if you want to say "every tables but ``foo``", use ``(?!foo$).*``.
+Rules can use regular expressions, but two rules *cannot* match a same object: if you want to say "every tables but ``foo``", use ``(?!foo$).*``.